manolobkno08/AirBnB_clone/README.md

 ## files and directorioes

-- models
+- models:the directory that will contain all the classes used for the whole project
-- console.py
+- console.py:this is the file that will contain the main console.
-- tests
+- tests:this file contains unit tests
-- base_model.py: atributes: id, created_at. updated_at  metodos save(), to_json
+- base_model.py:is responsible for the initialization, serialization and deserialization of future instances... atributes: id, created_at. updated_at metodos save(), to_json
-- engine
+- engine:
-- file_storage.py
+- file_storage.py:this file contains the file storage class